 Sesame seeds are also high in lignans, which are a class of phytoestrogens — They’re hormone altering, should not be eaten regularly or in large quantities and improve, like soy, through fermentation.

 The easiest solution to both the phytic acid and the lignans in sesame seeds is to buy hulled tahini or hulled seeds, both of which have the majority of their antinutrients stripped off when the outer hull is removed.
-Sesame seeds or tahini may also be added to any kind of fermenting batter or fermenting nut puree (see how here) to improve their digestibility and effects on our health.
+Sesame seeds or tahini may also be added to any kind of fermenting batter or fermenting nut purée (see how here) to improve their digestibility and effects on our health.

 How to soak seeds for eating: Mustard Seeds

-For culinary purposes, mustard seeds should always be soaked first, because the one day minimum of soaking activates an enzyme— myrosine —that gives prepared mustards their distinctive flavor (source).
+For culinary purposes, mustard seeds should always be soaked first, because the one day minimum of soaking activates an enzyme — myrosine — that gives prepared mustards their distinctive flavor (source).

 Mustard seeds are comprised of 3% phytates.
 Rats fed mustard protein in lab studies became zinc deficient due to the excess of phytic acid (source).
 Of course, most of us don’t eat large amounts of mustard!
 But if mustard seeds are a staple in your diet, it’s noteworthy that they can cause a mineral deficiency.

 If you plan to soak mustard seeds in water anyway, for culinary purposes, consider instead soaking your mustard seeds in salt water.
-This acid medium will further reduce phytic acid.
+This medium will further reduce phytic acid.
 Some mustard recipes will use apple cider vinegar for soaking; this is a good option too.
 You can even soak mustard seeds overnight in probiotic whey (the liquid drained from good quality yogurt) or probiotic pickle juice.
 Best yet is to make fermented mustard!
 Here’s a good, basic recipe.

 How to soak seeds for eating: Fenugreek seeds